 Reversing Sexual Dysfunction Or Erectile Dysfunction

-There have been a number of studies that showed that many aspects of sexual dysfunction (some included erectile dysfunction) were able to be reversed if a person abstained from alcohol consumption.
+There have been several studies that showed that many aspects of sexual dysfunction (some included erectile dysfunction) were able to be reversed if a person abstained from alcohol consumption.

 Treatment For Alcohol Use Disorder (AUD)